-The report is prepared by Standard College's Deputy Executive Director-Administration, who works with other departments on campus, including the campus security authorities, the Compliance/Registrar's Office and the President of Standard College, to compile the enclosed information.
+The report is prepared by Standard College's Deputy Executive Director-Administration, who works with other departments on campus, including the campus security authorities, the Compliance/Registrar's Office and the President of Standard College.
 The Deputy Executive Director-Administration collects and keeps the documented information in a private office at Standard College.
 The information provided here was last updated on September 30, 2021.